Toloka/docs/en/template-builder/reference/view.audio.md

 The component plays audio.

-Format support depends on the user's browser, OS, and device.
+Format support depends on the annotator's browser, OS, and device.
 We recommend using MP3.

 ## Component properties {#properties}